TTLabs/EvaporateJS/README.md

     believes it is attempting to upload a file that already exists, it will perform a HEAD action on the object to verify its eTag.
 If this option is not set or if the cached eTag does not match the object's eTag, the file will be uploaded again.
 This option is only enabled if `computeContentMd5` is enabled.
-* **awsLambda**: default=null, An AWS Lambda object, refer to [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
-Refer to section "Using AWS Lambda to Sign Requests" below.
-* **awsLambdaFunction**: default=null, The AWS ARN of your lambda function.
-Required when `awsLambda` has been specified.
-* **signResponseHandler**: default=null, a method that handles the XHR response with the signature.
-It must return the `base64` encoded signature.
-If you set this option, Evaporate will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.
-    The method signature is `function (response) { return 'computed signature'; }`.

 #### Evaporate#add()